 Milford Sound is a stunning fiord in the southwest of New Zealand’s South Island.
 This area has incredibly dramatic landscapes, ranging from waterfalls to mountains and even glaciers!
 It’s also home to seal colonies and many dolphins.
 If you only have time to do one thing while in the South Island of New Zealand – Milford Sound should be it!

 Getting to Milford Sound is a bit of a journey.
 It’s about a 4-hour drive from Queenstown or a 2-hour drive from Te Anau.
-There are many different tour companies that will also take you to Milford Sound if you are not interested in driving this route yourself.
+Many different tour companies will also take you to Milford Sound if you are not interested in driving this route yourself.

 Once you get to Milford Sound, there are a couple of different ways you can experience it.
 You can take a plane ride over it, go sea kayaking or the most popular option is to take a boat cruise.
 (The boat cruise is the best option if your kiddos are young.)